Homekeepr-Inc/documentation-scraper/docs/serpapi-system-design.md

    - Deduplicate by exact URL before download, then sort by score and attempt the top five results per query.
 6. **Validation Fetch**:
    - Stream download the highest-ranked remaining candidate into a temp directory.
-   - Run `evaluate_pdf_candidate`, which inspects up to the first six pages (20k chars) with `pypdf` to compute `pdf_features` (keyword hits per doc type, marketing signals, manual token count, model presence, page count).
-   - Reject early if heuristics fail: owner manuals shorter than four pages, marketing-weighted PDFs, absence of owner keywords, or failed text extraction unless the fallback image-manual rules apply.
+   - Run `validate_pdf_file` to ensure the response is a real PDF; `evaluate_pdf_candidate` now simply echoes the inferred `doc_type` so downstream consumers keep the same schema.
-   - Persist structured `pdf_features` + rejection reason in logs/metadata; on failure clean up and try the next candidate.
+   - Persist the legacy `pdf_features`/`pdf_analysis_reason` fields as `null`, clean up temp files on failure, and try the next candidate when a download or validation step fails.
+Downstream ingestion/DQA now owns all semantic correctness checks.
 7. **Ingestion & Quality Checks (Done in Supabase)**:
    - On success, move file to blob storage, compute checksum, capture metadata.
    - Emit job record to ingestion queue for text extraction, chunking, embedding.